AnimeNL/volunteer-portal-api/README.md

 amount of backend logic for importing and normalizing data from external parties, as well as the frontend for both the client-side logic and the portal's visual interface.

+While this portal has been written for the [AnimeCon](http://www.animecon.nl/) convention, other events are most welcome to adopt it for their needs.
+Pull requests to make this easier are welcomed.

 ## Backend code (PHP)
 The backend is located in the [/anime/](/anime/) directory and has been written in PHP.